kohtaroyamakawa/kohtaroyamakawa/README.md

 - 👋 Hi, I’m @kohtaroyamakawa
-- 👀 I’m interested in condensed matter physics experiment, theory, and computations.
+- 👀 I’m interested in condensed matter physics experiment and materials synthesis as well as how computations can help aid our ability to do science.
-- 🌱 I’m currently learning how to navigate graduate school!
+- 🌱 I’m currently learning how to navigate our of graduate school and into scientific jobs.
-- 💞️ I’m looking to collaborate on finding better ways to simulate and study topological systems.
+- 💞️ I’m looking to collaborate on finding better ways to synthesize materials to host quantum phenomena.
 - 📫 How to reach me: kohtaro_yamakawa@berkeley.edu

 <!---